 For amps, I like a couple of brands:

 Quilter -- Quilters are the perfect amp for the gigging musician.
 They're lightweight, great-sounding, durable, and they're also made right here in Southern California.
 I like to mix and match speaker cabinets with my MicroPro head, but I can play an outdoor gig wth my 19-pound MicroPro-8 and be plenty loud, even un-mic'd.
 And the 8 makes a great acoustic guitar amp, too.
-I've also got the Steelaire, with its 15" speaker, a Tone Block, an Overdrive 200, a Pro Block, a Micro Block, and my current obsession, an InterBlock.
-I run that either into a couple of cabinets, or the DI goes into a Pro Block and out through a Frontliner 2x8 cab.
-And for bass, I recently picked up a Quilter Bass Block 802 and a 12" Bass Block Dock cabinet.
-I liked it so much I sold my Aguilar rig, and I liked that Aguilar a lot.
+I had the Steelaire (sold it to help pay for a bicycle; the trouble with having multiple hobbies, and while it's a great amp, no regrets because I love the Aethos it helped fund), with its 15" speaker, a Tone Block, an Overdrive 200, a Pro Block, a Micro Block, two InterBlocks (for stereo), a SuperBlock US, and my current obsession, a Mach 3.
+I run the SuperBlock either into a couple of cabinets, or the DI goes into a Pro Block and out through a Frontliner 2x8 cab, a combination that can melt faces with volume.
+And for bass, I recently picked up a Quilter Bass Block 802 and a 12" Bass Block Dock cabinet, along wth a 10" Block Dock.
+800 watts of low-frequency heaven, I liked it so much I sold my Aguilar rig, and I liked that Aguilar a lot.

 Cave Valley Amps -- A friend named Ethan whom I met at a Gretsch Roundup builds amps called Cave Valley Amps.
 He not only builds the amps, he makes all the cabinets by hand, and they're beautiful.
 I, well, my wife actually won it, but she gave me custody, won a small one called the Super 8, an 8-watt, Gretschy-looking practice amp, in a raffle, and while it's only loud enough to practice with, it's a fine-sounding little amp.
 A couple years later, he made me an offer I couldn't refuse on a larger, 18-watt combo called the Kharma 18.
 Its 12" speaker can crank and it's a great amp to gig with.
 And it plays very well with pedals.